 The Carriers held meetings with union leadership during January 2006 to review "business casual" uniform designs.
 The uniform prototypes for Mechanics and Related and Fleet Service employees are displayed on internally accessed websites and the Carriers are soliciting on-line feedback from these employees.
-When the uniform prototypes for Passenger Service and Flight Attendants have been selected they will be photographed and be the subject of an on-line survey.
-Following the surveys the Carriers will request price quotes for the uniforms and will begin wear-testing the uniforms.
+Based on employee feedback, the Carriers are reconsidering the uniform prototypes for flight attendants and passenger service employees that previously were displayed on-line.
+Following the surveys the Carriers will request price quotes for the uniforms and will begin weartesting the uniforms.

-Distribution of new common identification badges to both East and West employees is scheduled to begin in March 2006.
+Distribution of new common identification badges to both East and West employees was scheduled to begin in April 2006.